fermyon/spin/docs/content/sips/013-sqlite.md

   access-denied,
   // The provided connection is not valid invalid-connection,
+  // The provided query result is not valid invalid-query-result,
   // The database has reached its capacity database-full,
   // Some implementation-specific error has occurred (e.g. I/O)